geigi/what_the_hack/README.md

 1. Before you create a mod, have a look at the [development requirements][4].
 2. After installing Unity, create a new Unity Project and drag the `Wth.ModCreator.unitypackage` into the Editor.
 3. Create a `ModInfo` Scriptable Object: `Assets > Create > What_The_Hack ModApi > Mod Info`.
 Each mod requires a unique ID and a banner image with the resolution _400\*182_.
 This scriptable object will be the gathering point for your content.
-4. Get started by using the custom Employee, Skill, Mission and Item Creater windows which can be found under `Tools > What_The_Hack ModApi`.
+4. Get started by using the custom Employee, Skill, Mission and Name Creator GUIs which can be found under `Tools > What_The_Hack ModApi`.

 To export your mod, go to `Tools > ModTool` and hit `Export`.
 Your code will be checked for any incompatibilities with the main game.

 # Third party libraries
 The following third party libraries are used by this game: